 End of Days

-This urban fantasy is a paperback edition that was published by Simon Pulse on September 6, 2011 and has 359 pages.
+urban fantasy that was published by Simon Pulse on September 6, 2011 and has 359 pages.

 Explore it on Goodreads or Amazon.